-We performed a new search \hld{in order to increase the number of transient $\gamma$-ray sources lasting for less than 6 hours}, in particular GRBs and solar flares, detected with the VSSTW method.
-The significant gain in a SNR also enabled us to \hlz{search for} new transient $\gamma$-ray sources and \hld{visualize} \hlw{variations in the flux of $\gamma$ rays from the Sun} across one and a third solar cycles.
+We performed a new search \hld{in order to increase the number of transient $\gamma$-ray sources lasting for less than six hours}, in particular GRBs and solar flares, detected with the VSSTW method.
+The significant gain in S/N also enabled us to \hlz{search for} new transient $\gamma$-ray sources and visualise \hlw{variations in the flux of $\gamma$ rays from the Sun} across one and a third solar cycles.